enkidevs/curriculum/java/fundamentals/operators-ii/equals-operation-on-different-data-types.md

   - simple

+notes: >-
-notes: Formatting of the second paragraph may need some tweaking, just to make the code sections a bit tidier.
+  Formatting of the second paragraph may need some tweaking, just to make the code sections a bit tidier.

 ---
 ## Content
-# Equals operation on different data types

 When comparing objects of different type, use either the ```==``` comparator or the ```.equals()``` method.